duelingbenjos/rocketswap/docs/README.md

 |3|34500 RSWP Staked|<img src="Scenario4.png" height=30 width=170></img> |
 |3|100k RSWP Staked|<img src="Scenario5.png" height=30 width=155></img> |

-A Lamden transaction fee to perform the necessary contract actions is also charged, generally around 65 Stamps (1 TAU) however is based on network traffic.
+A Lamden transaction fee to perform the necessary contract actions is also charged, generally around 65 Stamps (1 TAU) however is based on network traffic at the time the transaction is processed.

 ### How do I create a token?